 1 1/4 lbs.
 Italian sausage (squeezed out of casing)

 Combine all ingredients and mix thoroughly.
 Cook over low heat for 10 minutes, stirring constantly and let cool.

 Preheat oven to 400 degrees.
 Combine all ingredients in a large bowl and mix thoroughly.
 Form into small balls.
-Coat with half of sweet and spicy sauce.
-Arrange on baking pan coated with nonstick spray.
+Coat with half of the sweet and spicy sauce.
+Arrange on a baking pan coated with nonstick spray.
 Bake for 25 minutes.
 When meatballs are done, arrange meatballs in a deep dish pan and pour remaining sauce on top.
 Insert deli toothpicks.

 It’s Snacktivity Time!
 Here, I give you fun easy breezy snack ideas.
 Today’s Snacktivity is… “Watermelon Sun-Dried Tomato Skewers.”
 This dish was inspired by Chef Jose’ Andres’ Watermelon Tomato Skewers at The Bazaar in Miami.
 I loved the dish so much, I had to create my own version.